domy-2018/rubiks/README.md

 4 - Fix the Writer to record both moves and the cube.

 5 - Fix the output to the log, so that it prints everything nicely.
 For both batch and interactive, always print to log.

+5 - change the parse to readMaybe for cube and move

+6 - create a randomized cube

 ## Requirements
 Allows users to enter in a current cube configuration